Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 19 of 50All photos

 Although growing season varies, some types of millet are harvested in late spring.
 "Millet is a grain that contains optimal amounts of magnesium—a mineral deficient in most women's diets," Metsovas says.
 "Magnesium is essential to almost every physiological reaction in the body—it's one of the most overlooked nutrients in our diets," says Metsovas.
 And emerging research shows a connection between healthy magnesium levels and preventing metabolic syndrome.
-We love this chicken, millet, and mushroom recipe.

 Diet Food: Asparagus